 ACA's Safety and rescue courses teach recognition and avoidance of common river hazards, execution of self-rescue techniques, and simple rescues for paddlers in distress.
 Emphasis is placed both on personal safety and simple, commonly used skills.
-Fundamental techniques for dealing with hazards that carry greater risks for both victim and rescuer, such as entrapments, and pins, also are taught.
-This course is aimed primarily at new boaters, or boaters who anticipate paddling in moving water but not whitewater.
+Fundamental techniques for dealing with hazards that carry greater risks for both victim and rescuer, such as entrapments and pins also are taught.
+This course is aimed at whitewater boaters interested in learning fundamental river rescue skills.